hsdn/pwhoisd/README.md

 MESSAGE:

-Here specify the name of the section in the messages array configuration.
+Here specify the name of the section in messages array configuration.

 VARIABLE:
 - **client_ip** Client connection IP address (used for IP/subnets checks).